lelandjansen/aMAZE/readme.txt

   aMAZE is a game designed by Leland Jansen and Michael Steer.
 The objective of the game is to navigate your way out of a maze before an AI does.
-The game has varying degrees of difficulty, from the size of the maze, to the speed of the AI, to the intellegence of the AI.
+The game has varying degrees of difficulty, from the size of the maze, to the speed of the AI, to the intelligence of the AI.

 Controls: